Vampire Shrimp: Care Guide

 Origins of Vampire Shrimp

 Despite their fearsome name, vampire shrimp are harmless filter feeders, using their long antennae to detect and capture prey in the water column.
-Hailing from the lush waters of Southeast Asia, vampire shrimp, also known as the Vampire or Viper shrimp, make their home in the slow-moving rivers and streams of countries like Thailand and Indonesia.
+Hailing from the lush waters of Southeast Asia, vampire shrimp, also known as the Vampire or Viper shrimp, make their home in the slow-moving rivers and streams of Thailand and Indonesia.
 These fascinating crustaceans thrive in the rich, nutrient-dense waters of their natural habitat, where they play a vital role in maintaining ecological balance.

 Biology and Appearance